 These homely flies, however, can have normal-looking offspring.
 Somehow, the next generation recovers lost copies of rDNA, keeping the flies’ protein-making machinery intact.
 Scientists discovered this phenomenon over 50 years ago, dubbing it “rDNA magnification.”

 At the time, and for years afterward, the details underlying rDNA magnification were fiercely contested.
 Scientists in the field largely fell into two rival camps, with differing views on how new rDNA made it into fly chromosomes.
 “They didn’t agree on anything,” Hawley says.

-In 1986, experiments from his group revealed that the opposing viewpoints stemmed from the groups’ different experimental approaches.
+In 1986, experiments from his groupexternal link, opens in a new tab revealed that the opposing viewpoints stemmed from the groups’ different experimental approaches.
 At the time, the field lacked the scientific tools needed to probe the question further.
 Progress on understanding how rDNA genes endured from generation to generation essentially stalled.
 “I really feel that for 30 years, that was the paper that ended the field,” Hawley says.

 Yamashita’s work brought a fresh perspective to the question – though, at first, not intentionally.

 Bumping into rDNA